bkutasi/r-jellycli/docs/lessons-learned.md

     *   The `Player` needs to manage background Tokio tasks for both audio playback and periodic progress reporting.
     *   Using broadcast channels for shutdown signals provides a clean way to terminate these tasks when playback stops or the application exits.

+        5.  **Reporting via HTTP POST (Resolution for WebSocket Errors)**:
+            *   **Problem**: Persistent `System.ArgumentOutOfRangeException` errors on the Jellyfin server side when receiving WebSocket messages like `PlaybackProgress`.
+The exact cause within the server's WebSocket handling remained elusive.
+            *   **Solution**: Switched playback reporting (`PlaybackStart`, `PlaybackProgress`, `PlaybackStop`) from WebSocket messages to direct HTTP POST requests to the corresponding REST API endpoints (`/Sessions/Playing`, `/Sessions/Playing/Progress`, `/Sessions/Playing/Stopped`).
+            *   **Outcome**: This completely resolved the server-side exceptions and proved to be a more robust method for state reporting in this case.

 ## Implementation Patterns from jellycli (Go)

 1. **Device ID Generation**